Delma S. Arrigoitia: Academic career

-2002 to present
+2002 to 2023

-Since retiring in 2002 from the university, Arrigoitia has concentrated on writing books.
-In 2012, she published her book "Introduccion a la Historia de la Moda en Puerto Rico".
+After retiring in 2002 from the university, Arrigoitia concentrated on writing books.
+In 2012, she published her book Introduccion a la Historia de la Moda en Puerto Rico.
 The book, which was requested by the high fashion designer Carlota Alfaro, covers over 500 years of history of the fashion industry in Puerto Rico.
-Arrigoitia is working on a book about the women who have served in the Puerto Rican Legislature, as requested by the former President of the Chamber of Representatives, Jennifer Gonzalez.
-Arrigoitia is also planning a book about the First Chamber of Delegates (1900–1903) of Puerto Rico.
+Arrigoitia also worked on a book about the women who have served in the Puerto Rican Legislature, as requested by the former President of the Chamber of Representatives, Jennifer Gonzalez.
+Arrigoitia also planned a book about the First Chamber of Delegates (1900–1903) of Puerto Rico.

 Arrigoitia was featured in the section Escenarios – Literatura in El Vocero, a local newspaper, and in a piece titled Los Tres Hombres de Delma (The Three Men of Delma) on March 27, 2010.
 On April 5, she was also featured in the section Vidas Unicas in El Nuevo Dia, another local newspaper, and in a piece titled Exploradora del Genio Patrio (Explorer of the Patriotic Genre).
-Arrigoitia resides in Ocean Park, Santurce, San Juan, Puerto Rico.
+Arrigoitia resided in Ocean Park, Santurce, San Juan, Puerto Rico.

+Arrigoitia died on January 8, 2023.